-The life of an elite footballer is one that many dream of living.
+The life of an elite soccer player is one that many dream of living.
 It involves breathtaking experiences, ridiculous amounts of money and, most of the time, being very successful.

 However, they also have a large amount of spare time when not training or playing in front of thousands of adoring fans.

-As a result, numerous footballers have become regulars on golf courses around Europe, with one even aspiring to reach the Seniors Tour.
+As a result, numerous players have become regulars on golf courses around Europe, with one even aspiring to reach the Seniors Tour.

-Here, Planet Sport looks at five footballers who are now completely hooked on the great sport.
+Here, Planet Sport looks at five soccer players who are now completely hooked on the great sport.

 After making 193 appearances for Manchester United, Lee Sharpe has firmly switched sports to concentrate on what he hopes will be a successful golf career.